 Kelly Levenda is an Animal Law Program Fellow and a 2013 graduate of Lewis and Clark Law School in Portland, Oregon.
 During law school, she completed a research project on federal and state laws for Minnesota Voters for Animal Protection and participated as a Source Checker and Associate Editor on Animal Law Review.
 She served as Co-Director of the school’s Student Animal Legal Defense Fund Chapter, where she organized MeatOut, an annual vegan barbeque, and compiled the group’s bi-weekly Action Alerts that include animal related news, events, jobs, and volunteer opportunities.
 Kelly also worked with Farm Sanctuary on the Someone Project, where she compiled a scientific survey of cognitive abilities of animals through Lewis and Clark’s Animal Law Clinic.

 Kelly completed her Bachelor’s Degree at University of Illinois where she studied Animal Science.
 She has been active in the animal protection movement her entire adult life, and is dedicated to helping animals through her career.
 She completed an animal behavior research project at the Champaign County Humane Society, was an active member of the University of Illinois Campus Vegetarian Society, and volunteered for Mercy for Animals.
-Her paper, titled Fish Welfare, which focuses on the pain capacities of fish and suggests legislation for legal protections, will be published in the next issue of Animal Law Review.
+Her paper, “Legislation to Protect the Welfare of Fish,” which addresses the capacity of fish to feel pain, was published in Animal Law Review.
 She hopes to continue using her scientific background to improve conditions on farms for farmed animals.

 Tom Linney collaborates with ALDF’s Litigation and Criminal Justice Programs to assign appropriate pro bono counsel to ALDF projects and cases and is responsible for marketing ALDF’s Animal Law Pro Bono Program to interested attorneys and law firms.
 Tom also provides support to professors interested in teaching animal law and helps law students transitioning into the legal profession get involved in animal law.
 In addition, Tom has been a speaker at the national Taking Action for Animals conference and the Animal Law Conference at Lewis & Clark Law School.
 He has served as a judge at the National Animal Law Competitions and presented to state bar sections, law firms, and SALDF chapters throughout the country about ALDF and the growing field of animal law.